Volleyball: Party over for U.S, Russia march on

-LONDON (Reuters) - They cranked up the volume at the Olympic volleyball party on Wednesday but it all went flat for the United States as the defending men’s champions were sent home early by Italy in the quarter-finals.
+LONDON (Reuters) - They cranked up the volume at the Olympic volleyball party on Wednesday but it all went flat for the United States as the defending men’s champions were sent packing by Italy.

-In the semi-finals they will face top-ranked Brazil who fed off a carnival atmosphere to crush south American rivals Argentina.
+They will now face top-ranked Brazil who fed off a carnival atmosphere to crush south American rivals Argentina.

-By far the loudest noise of the day came later, however, when Poland, roared on by legions of fans in white and red, lost 3-0 to arch-rivals Russia in an electrifying atmosphere in their last eight match.
+By far the loudest noise of the day came later, however, when Poland, roared on by legions of fans in white and red, faced historic rivals Russia in an electrifying atmosphere.

-Dmitry Muserskiy, all 2.18 meters of him, and Maxim Mikhaylov, a mere 2.02m, were the twin towers on which Russia’s victory was built - scoring 25 of their side’s points and blocking everything Poland threw at them.
+Dmitry Muserskiy, all 2.18 meters of him, and Maxim Mikhaylov, a mere 2.02m, were the twin towers on which Russia built a 3-0 victory - scoring 25 of their side’s points and blocking everything Poland threw at them.

-Russia will play Bulgaria for a place in their first Olympic final since the Soviet Union won gold in Moscow in 1980.
-Bulgaria celebrated as if they had won the gold medal when outclassing Germany 3-0 in the day’s last game.
+Russia will play either Germany or Bulgaria for a place in their first Olympic final since the former they won gold in Moscow in 1980 as the former Soviet Union.

 However, Italy had not read the script.